deondrae4088/project-2-team-6/README.md

 ## Project Overview
 The primary goal of our project, Golden State Housing Insights, is to predict housing prices in the state of California.
 Our team aims to achieve this by leveraging machine learning models to analyze various factors, including investor return on investment (ROI), feature analysis and interest rate predictability.
 By integrating these elements, we strive to provide accurate and actionable insights into the California housing market, aiding investors, homebuyers, and policymakers in making informed decisions.

+The business question we hope to answer is: *What are the key interrelationships between housing price as dictated by home features and interest rates as well as housing price for california metro area returns over time?*

+Our motivation for taking on this challenge is to find out if we can accurately predict housing prices based off home features, interest rates and metro areas.

 [🔼 Back to top](#idtop)
 <hr>